SDMourtas/BIWASDNN/README.md

 *	The optimal activation function power of each hidden-layer neuron.
 *	The models predictions and statistics on the training and testing samples.
 *	The graphic illustration of the testing and predicting performance.
+*	The graphic illustration of the feedback signal.

 # Environment
 The BIWASDNN kit has been tested in Matlab 2021a on OS: Windows 10 64-bit.